pabvald/snlp-project/README.md

 The variation of the perplexity for different values of `class` is shown in the third plot.
 From 100, increasing the number of classes usually reduces the perplexity for the three vocabulary sizes.
 There is a trade-off between model performance and training speed: a higher value of `class` requires longer time to train but may result in a marginally better performance and vice versa.

-Another interesting observation is that the overall performance of `s1` is much better than `s2`, which in turn is much better than `s3`.
-We suspect this is because the *rnnlm toolkit* misunderstood the spaces in the input files (which represent separation between tokens) as meaningful characters of the text.
+Another interesting observation is that the overall performance of `s1` is much better than `s2`, which in turn is much better than `s3`. **We suspect this is because the *rnnlm toolkit* misunderstood the spaces in the input files (which represent separation between tokens) as meaningful characters of the text**.
 Thus, for `s1`, it can just predict that for any non-space character, the next character is a space, and then it has half of the predictions correct, which results in such a low perplexity.
 Since we are more focused on OOV handling but not perplexity optimization, we ignore this problem for the rest of the project.

 **Results**: